eofitg/Texture-Pack-Graying/README.md

 ### TO-DO
 - [ ] Rewrite `operating_tools` - to fix bugs related to paths
-- [ ] Complete `clean` - to clean up first before building
+- [ ] Complete `clean` - to clean up first before building ✏️
-- [ ] Complete *isolation system* to enable the separation of block textures and held item textures into different modules.
+- [ ] Complete *isolation system* to enable the separation of block textures and held item textures into different modules

 ### Usage
 * Put your texture packs in `./input/` folder, can be folders or `.zip` files
-* Run `./main.py` anyway
+* Run `./main.py`
 * Check `./output/` folder

 Modify `config.yml` to discover your own unique visual effect.